Ravoxsg/A_chronology_of_deep_learning/README.md

 [Rectified Linear Units Improve Restricted Boltzmann Machines](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.165.6419&rep=rep1&type=pdf), Nair et al., 2010, ICML, **3379 citations**
 * Glorot and Bengio showed how hard it can be to optimize deep networks, and introduced the *softsign* activation function:\
 [Understanding the difficulty of training deep feedforward neural networks](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf?hc_location=ufi), Glorot et al., 2010, Journal of Machine Learning Research, **3059 citations**
+* Althoug not used so much anymore, unsupervised training has been shown to improve training:\
+[Why Does Unsupervised Pre-training help Deep Learning?](http://www.jmlr.org/papers/volume11/erhan10a/erhan10a.pdf), Erhan et al., 2010, Journal of Machine Learning Research, **1464 citations**
 * Andrew Ng's team showed that focusing on simple approach is once again of key relevance:\
 [An analysis of single-layer networks in unsupervised feature learning](http://proceedings.mlr.press/v15/coates11a/coates11a.pdf), Coates et al., 2011, Journal of Machine Learning Research, **1329 citations**